The Merringtons : Westerton and Middlestone

 The hill top village of Westerton between Kirk Merrington and Spennymoor was one of three villages known as Merrington in times past.
 It is best known as the site of an eighteenth century observatory, sometimes known as Wright’s Folly.

 The observatory was named from Thomas Wright (1711-1786) the famed astronomer of Byers Green (see Spennymoor) who began the construction of the observatory on this prominent hilltop as a project following his retirement.
 It was first planned around 1744 but sadly it was not completed until after his death in 1786.
 The observatory subsequently came to be known as Wright’s Folly and still stands today on the village green of Westerton, looking like some kind of medieval tower house.

-Westerton the ‘westernmost settlement’ of the three Merringtons was also called West Merrington in historic times.
-Middlestone, its neighbour to the east, was called Middle Merrington and the next village to the east is Kirk Merrington ‘the Merrington with the church’ also known in times past as Great Merrington or East Merrington.
+In historic times Westerton was the ‘westernmost settlement’ of the three Merringtons and known as West Merrington.
+Its neighbour to the east, Middlestone was called Middle Merrington and the next village to the east is Kirk Merrington ‘the Merrington with the church’ also once known as Great Merrington or East Merrington.

 Middlestone village should not be confused with Middlestone Moor, a former colliery village to the north that was absorbed by the town of Spennymoor.